Breeze/breeze.github.io/doc-net/webapi-controller-core.md

 A "Breeze Controller"  is just a Web API controller that has been extended to support a "happy path" for Breeze .NET developers.

 Notice that there is no Breeze base class.
-The `BreezeController` inherits directly from the `Controller` Web API base class.
+The `NorthwindController` inherits directly from the `Controller` Web API base class.
 A Breeze Controller fits into the Web API  pipeline like other controllers.
 It works with the same **Web API security schemes** as other controllers.

 # BreezeControllerAttribute